Rachel Kohl Finegold

-Rachel Kohl Finegold (born 1980) is a Montreal-based Open Orthodox Rabba at Congregation Shaar Haashomayim, and the first Orthodox woman to serve as synagogue clergy in Canada.
+Rachel Kohl Finegold (born 1980) is the Rabba at the Moriah Congregation in Deerfield, Illinois.
+She was the first Orthodox woman to serve as synagogue clergy in Canada, serving as Associate Rabba at Congregation Shaar Haashomayim in Montreal until 2023.

 Biography

 Kohl Finegold grew up in Brooklyn, New York, before attending Boston University, where in 2003 she earned a B.A. in Religion with a minor in Psychology.
 In 2007, she received a certificate from the Drisha Institute for Jewish Education in New York.
 She interned at the Ohev Sholom Synagogue in Washington, D.C., before spending six years as Education and Ritual Director at Anshe Sholom B'nai Israel in Chicago.
-In June 2013, she was one of the first three women to graduate from Yeshiva Maharat, a four-year program in The Bronx that ordains Orthodox women as spiritual leaders.
+In June 2013, she was one of the first three women to graduate from Yeshivat Maharat, a four-year program in The Bronx that ordains Orthodox women as spiritual leaders.

 In August 2013, Kohl Finegold became the Director of Education and Spiritual Enrichment at Congregation Shaar Hashomayim in Montreal, the largest and oldest traditional Ashkenazi synagogue in Canada.
 In doing so, she also became the first Orthodox woman to serve as synagogue clergy in Canada.
 In 2019, she changed her title from Maharat to Rabba.
-Since 2019 she has been the president of the Montreal Board of Rabbis, and since 2020 she has served as Vice President of the International Rabbinic Fellowship.
+She served as the president of the Montreal Board of Rabbis from 2019-2023, and served as Vice President of the International Rabbinic Fellowship.
 In 2022, Kohl Finegold created the podcast Verses, which draws links between Broadway and Torah.

-Kohl Finegold lives in Westmount with her husband Rabbi Avi Finegold and their three children.
+In 2023, she became rabbinic leader of the Moriah Congregation in Deerfield, Illinois, where she lives with her husband Rabbi Avi Finegold and their three children.